emmt/CartesianBoxes.jl/README.md

 B = CartesianBox(R)
 ```

-The reverse operation is also possible and is lossless as shown by:
+The reverse operation is also possible and is a lossless operation as shown by:

 ```julia
 CartesianIndices(B) === R
 ```

-which is always true.
+which always holds.

 To retrieve the `N`-tuple of ranges that constitute a Cartesian box `B`, call
 `Tuple(B)`.
 This is not the same as `axes(B)` which yields the ranges to index
 `B` itself.